 Venture into the Ravine in Prospect Park

 There’s something about old arches, romantic bridges and steep waterfalls that sparks the imagination.
-Instead of spending hot summer days indoors, head to the Ravine in Prospect Park and watch your little one’s creativity run wild.
+Venture into the center of Brooklyn's Prospect Park to the Ravine for some fun exploring.
 Along the way, you’ll want to see the Nethermead Arch and the Rock Arch Bridge and travel through Brooklyn’s only forest.
 The highlight of the trek is Ambergill Falls — yes, a waterfall— a sight you’d never believe you could find in NYC.
-Pick up a map in the Prospect Park Audubon Center to make sure you don’t miss any of the attractions.
+Ordinarily, you could pick up a map at the Prospect Park Audubon Center, but you can see one here as well as here.

 Trek the Greenbelt Nature Center Trail

 The one-mile Nature Center Trail at the Greenbelt Conservancy in Staten Island is so picturesque, you’d think it came right out of a fairy tale.
-Your little bookworms will have a blast pretending they're escaping from an evil witch or trying to dig up hidden treasure.
+Your little bookworms will have a blast pretending they're on a quest or trying to dig up hidden treasure.
 The site includes footbridges, tulips in spring, wildlife and tall birch trees and the trail is designed for novice hikers, so you shouldn’t need to offer piggyback rides or strap on an Ergo.
-(For very young hikers, check out the shorter section of the path called the "E Trail”.)
-The Conservancy holds several events for kids throughout the summer such as a story hour, snacktime and sprinkler activities, so check the calendar before your visit.
+(For very young hikers, check out the shorter section of the path called the "E Trail".)

 —Michelle McIvor Cohen